24 Different Types of Ants in Minnesota

 11. Cornfield Ant

-The Lasius alienus is commonly known as the alien type of ant in Minnesota.
+The Lasius alienus is commonly known as Minnesota’s alien type of ant.
 It belongs to the Lasius genus.
 It is found in the United States and Canada.

 These types of ants in Minnesota are social insects that mostly live underground or under rocks, logs, and leaf litter.

 The alien ants have a broad head with rounded muzzles that taper off to a point.
-They also have long spines on their thorax.
+Their thorax has long spines.
 They feed on small invertebrates like termites and spiders.

 12. American Cornfield Ant

-Lasius americanus is a type of ant that is native to Minnesota.
-It’s also known as the cowboy ant because they are known to raid their rival colonies and steal the pupae.
+Lasius americanus is a type of ant native to Minnesota.
+It’s also known as the cowboy because it raids its rival colonies and steals the pupae.

 13. Smaller Yellow Ant